 - Disaster Distress Helpline.
 Experiencing a natural or human-caused disaster can cause stress, anxiety, or depression-like symptoms which can lead to substance abuse if left untreated.
 SAMHSA’s Disaster Distress Helpline offers assistance from the nearest crisis center to provide information, support, and counseling.

 - The Veteran’s Crisis Line.
 This connects veterans and their loved ones in crisis with qualified responders from the Department of Veterans Affairs through a toll-free hotline, online chat, or text.
 This confidential support is available 24 hours a day, 7 days a week, 365 days a year.

-The opioid epidemic is still strong, which makes having access to treatment vital in getting numbers down.
-SAMHSA provides The Opioid Treatment Program Directory, http://dpt2.samhsa.gov/treatment/directory.aspx which helps people find local treatment programs by state.
+The opioid epidemic is still strong, which makes having access to the best rehab programs are vital in getting numbers down.
+SAMHSA provides The Opioid Treatment Program Directory, which helps people find local treatment programs by state.

 How To Get Involved